Return-to-work guidelines: Safeguarding sites in the US

 Last but certainly not least: Lasting mandatory standards still in effect

-Even though the community is making progress to combat the pandemic, companies going back onsite must remember the .
+Even though the community is making progress to combat the pandemic, companies going back onsite must remember the mandatory standards that still apply in the US.
 For example, you must record and report work-related cases of COVID-19 infections and deaths that fall under the relevant recording criteria.
 These include the number of days away from work or any administered medical treatment.
 (However, the updated guidance has adapted this reporting standard, notably to encourage workers to receive the COVID-19 vaccine , through May 2022, OSHA will not require employers to record worker side effects from vaccination.)

 Additionally, your company must continue to comply with all of OSHA’s standards to protect workers from infection.
 These standards include providing applicable PPE requirements and respiratory protections as well as ensuring sanitation protocols, protection from bloodborne pathogens, and employees’ access to medical and exposure records.
 On top of this, companies must continue to “provide a workplace free from hazards,” as per the Occupational Safety and Health Act of 1970’s general duty clause.